caiovps1/My-Portfolio/README.md

 This portfolio is a compilation of project which I've done for practicing data analysis, data visualization and for exploration of machine learning algorithms.

+## Personal Projects

+### Retail Sales Analysis
+Data proves to be a pushing force of the industry, and one in particular that get the most out of it is retail.
+With this in mind, I've done this data analysis project using data from a retail company that possesses 45 shops in the USA.
+My focus was to, along with the practice of **data analysis** in general, improve my **portuguese storytelling**, as I tried to simulate what it would be to present this project to the manager.
+The notebook (in portuguese) can be found [here](https://github.com/caiovps1/Retail-Sales-Analysis/blob/main/project.ipynb).

 ## IGTI Bootcamp - Data Scientist